takemetour/spinal/README.md

 Broker will cache result from last method call if `cache_id` present in the options argument.
 It'll be hit cache after `provide` cached data.

-Automatic generate `cache_id` hashing will be develop in the future.

 Note: All call can use cache feature even a call inside the same namespace
 ```js
 spinal.provide('query', function(arg, res){